Awarrior91/php2-auto-downgrade/README.md

 sea for Southeast Asia

+# Run me!

 When you got those, run the script like this:

 ./autoinst.sh -e YOUREMAILADDRESS -f DOMAINNAME -r REGIONCODE

+# After it's done

-After setup.js completed, run 'screen -S tracker'.
+Run 'screen -S tracker'.
 Then 'cd ~/zencash/secnodetracker' and then 'node app.js'.

 To exit the screen (always do it this way) use 'CTRL + A + D'.